AllonKleinLab/SPRING/README.md

 #### Process your own dataset ####

-_To load your own data into SPRING, they must saved to a project directory with stereotyped names and formats.
+_To load your own data into SPRING, the data must saved to a project directory as files with stereotyped names and formats.
 We provide [preprocesing scripts](#Preprocessing3) in python and MATLAB that construct the project directory from easy inputs such as an expression matrix and a distance matrix.
 Sample code below uses the python preprocessing scripts to construct a project directory `datasets/frog/` from python datastructures._

 1. Unzip `example_inputs/E.npy.zip`
 2. In the SPRING directory, run the following python code.